What to Do if Your Mortgage Valuation Lower Than the Offer?

 Key Takeaways:

-• Most buyers negotiate a lower price with the seller.
+• Most buyers renegotiate the price with the seller.

-• You can appeal, pay more deposit, or try another lender.
+• You can pay the difference, appeal, or try another lender.

 6 Reasons Your Mortgage Valuation Is Lower Than the Offer